-Autism can make you a stranger in your own land.
+Autism can make you feel like a stranger in your own land.
 The severity and effects of the condition differ from person to person.
 Some are so high functioning that you’d never know they were autistic at first glance.
 Regardless, it’s still a challenge they struggle with everyday.
 Men and women.
 Boys and girls.
 It’s something they’re born with.

 The good news is that the condition is being recognized earlier these days, and early intervention can do wonders.
 There’s no cure, and no need for one.
 I’ve learned that autism is not a disease.
 It’s a difference in neurology.
 That doesn’t mean that autistic individuals are “cursed” to lead a life less meaningful.
 They have just as much potential for happiness and fulfillment as anyone.
 They just need a bit more help and understanding to realize it.

 I have no idea what will happen with my boy in the future.
 He may respond to therapy and develop to the point where he can live a perfectly typical life.
 He may never be able to live on his own.
 If that turns out to be the case, he’ll have to stay with his mother and I so we can care for him as long as we are able.
 I have no problem with that.
 My only concern is this; that he live up to his potential, whatever that may be.
 It’s not for me to decide what that potential is.
 It’s just my job to support him and give him the opportunity to grow into his best self.
 As long as he’s healthy and happy, that’s all that matters.